 - Codeine detox

-Although a medical drug detox is one of the most difficult stages in rehabilitation, it is the most effective step to tackling drug addiction.
+Although the detoxification process is one of the most difficult stages in rehabilitation, it is crucial to cut this physical dependence.

-Residential rehab gives you the opportunity to detox from substance misuse in an environment where you’re surrounded by medical staff and people who are highly knowledgeable in addiction.
+When you stay at our residential rehab, you will have the opportunity to detox from substance misuse in an environment where you’re surrounded by medical staff and people who are highly knowledgeable in addiction.
+This is a key benefit of detoxing compared to taking a home drug detox.

-You will be provided the suitable prescription medication to ease withdrawal symptoms, while also having the ability to focus on nothing but your recovery.
-In the environment of drug and alcohol detox centres, you won’t have outside temptations or triggers to use drugs that you may otherwise have in the outside world.
+We will prescribe medications to ease withdrawal symptoms, and you can focus on nothing but your recovery.
+You won’t have outside temptations or triggers to use drugs that you may otherwise have in the outside world.

 Detox: Drug Withdrawal Symptoms